-Ma ke sure the disc is inserted into the optical disc drive with the label side facing toward you. Ма Make sure the necessary program(s) is installed according to the manufacturer's instructions.
-If a If a disc is dirty or damaged, your computer will stop responding.
-Follow these steps: 1 Press the Ctrl+Alt+Delete keys and click the arrow next to the Shut down button and Restart to restart the computer.
-2 Remove the disc from the optical disc drive.
-3 Check the disc for dirt or damage.
-If you need to clean the disc, see Handling Discs (page 143) for instructions.
-If y ou are playing a disc and cannot hear sound, do any of the following: The muting button on the wireless keyboard or the remote commander may have been pressed.
-Press the button once again.
-The volume may have been turned off with the volume down button on the wireless keyboard or the remote commander.
-Press the volume up button to turn up the volume loud enough to hear sound.
-Right-click the volume icon on the taskbar and click Open Volume Mixer to check the settings.
-Check the volume setting in the audio mixer.
-If you are using external speakers, check the volume settings on the speakers and the connections between the speakers and your computer.
-Make sure the correct driver software is installed.
-Follow these steps: 1 Click Start and Control Panel
+- □ Make sure the disc is inserted into the optical disc drive with the label side facing toward you. - □ Make sure the necessary program(s) is installed according to the manufacturer's instructions. - □ If a disc is dirty or damaged, your computer will stop responding.
+Follow these steps: - 1 Press the Ctrl+Alt+Delete keys and click the arrow next to the Shut down button and Restart to restart the computer. - 2 Remove the disc from the optical disc drive. - 3 Check the disc for dirt or damage.
+If you need to clean the disc, see Handling Discs (page 147) for instructions. - □ If you are playing a disc and cannot hear sound, do any of the following: - □ The muting button on the wireless keyboard or the remote commander may have been pressed.
+Press the button once again. - □ The volume may have been minimized with the volume down button on the wireless keyboard or the remote commander.
+Press the volume up button to turn up the volume loud enough to hear sound. - □ Right-click the volume icon on the taskbar and click Open Volume Mixer to check the settings. - □ Check the volume setting in the audio mixer. - □ If you are using external speakers, check the volume settings on the speakers and the connections between the speakers and your computer. - □ Make sure the correct driver software is installed.
+Follow these steps: - 1 Click Start and Control Panel. - 2 Click System and Maintenance. - 3 Click System.

-- 4 Click Device Manager on the left pane. - The Device Manager window appears with a listing of your computer's hardware devices.
-If an "X" or an exclamation point appears on the listed device, you may need to enable the device or reinstall the drivers. - 5 Double-click the optical disc drive device to open a list of the optical disc drives of your computer. - 6 Double-click the desired drive.
-You can confirm the driver software by selecting the Driver tab, and clicking Driver Details. - 7 Click OK to close the window. - ☐ Make sure an adhesive label is not affixed to a disc.
-Adhesive labels can come off while the disc is in the optical disc drive and damage the drive or cause it to malfunction. - ☐ If a region code warning appears, the disc may be incompatible with the optical disc drive.
-Check the package to make sure the region code is compatible with the optical disc drive. - ☐ If you notice condensation on your computer, do not use the computer for at least one hour.
+4 Click Device Manager in the left pane.

+The Device Manager window appears with a listing of your computer's hardware devices.
+If an "X" or an exclamation point appears on the listed device, you may need to enable the device or reinstall the drivers.

+- 5 Double-click the optical disc drive device to open a list of the optical disc drives of your computer. - 6 Double-click the desired drive.

+You can confirm the driver software by selecting the Driver tab, and clicking Driver Details.

+- 7 Click OK to close the window. - Make sure an adhesive label is not affixed to a disc.
+Adhesive labels can come off while the disc is in the optical disc drive and damage the drive or cause it to malfunction. - □ If a region code warning appears, the disc may be incompatible with the optical disc drive.
+Check the package to make sure the region code is compatible with the optical disc drive. - □ If you notice condensation on your computer, do not use the computer for at least one hour.
 Condensation can cause the computer to malfunction.

-What should I do if I cannot play Blu-ray Disc media?
+What should I do if I cannot play Blu-ray Disc media or my computer becomes unstable during Blu-ray Disc playback?

-You may not be able to play some Blu-ray Disc contents on your computer.
-To play such contents, download and install the latest updates for WinDVD BD using VAIO Update.
+You may not be able to play some Blu-ray Disc contents on your computer, or the computer may become unstable during Blu-ray Disc playback.
+To play such contents normally, download and install the latest updates for the WinDVD BD using the VAIO Update.

 To download and install the updates on the computer, it must be connected to the Internet.
-For information on how to connect the computer to the Internet, see Using the Internet (page 87).
+For information on how to connect the computer to the Internet, see Using the Internet (page 91).